 Tips on Starting Your Garden Before the Last Frost

 Have you given thought to growing some of the vegetables you normally buy at the super market?
-Would you like to use that money from the grocery budget for other things?
 You can get a jump on the planting season by starting seeds indoors a few weeks before spring.

 - Seedling starter mix

 Rooting medium - You may use other soils to start seeds in, however, a light and cleaner medium is recommended because it is free of mold and bacteria.
 This helps to not only assure that the seedlings sprout, but also gives them a good start to withstand the outdoor environment.
 Starter mix is sold at local nurseries and garden centers.

 Container pots - These can be made of plastic, cardboard, ceramic, wood and shaped newspaper.
 Organic seedling pots can be made out of newspaper and shaped using small models as a mold.
 Fold newspaper to two or three times the thickness and line the inside of a small container, such as a tuna can or candle holder.
 The molded paper becomes the seedling pots.
 Because they are biodegradable, they can be transplanted directly into the garden.